VikramadityaDev/Direct-Downloader/README.md

 ## Contribution

-Whether you have ideas, design changes, code cleaning, or real heavy code changes, help is always welcome.
-The more that is done, the better it gets!
-So feel free to create an issue and make a pull request 😊.
+We welcome contributions!
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.😊

 ## License